jnors/SiteSurveyTool/README.md

 # README.md — Local Development Setup

 ## Overview
-This document guides developers to set up and run the Site Survey Tool (SST) locally using VS Code and Codex CLI.
+This document guides developers to set up and run the Site Survey Tool (FieldPins) locally using VS Code and Codex CLI.

 Note on Sprint 1: Manual sync is local-only (no Google OAuth/Drive yet).
 OAuth + Drive integration lands in Sprint 2.
 Offline capture and local queueing are fully functional.